martialo12/tutoriels/README.md

-# video tutorials on my youtgube channel: martialo dev
+# video tutorials on my youtube channel: martialo dev

 please go through each folder to have more details